TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 In this dialog, you can add a game engine profile by clicking on the '+' button below the profile list on the left, and you can delete the selected profile by clicking on the '-' button.
 To the right of the list, you can edit the details of the selected game engine profile, specifically its name and path.
 Similar to the game path, if you edit the engine path manually, you have to apply the changes by pressing #key(Return) while in the path text box.
 Click [here](#launching_game_engines) to find out how to launch game engines from within TrenchBroom.

 For some game configurations (such as for Quake, shown above) you can also optionally enter paths for a set of compilation tools.
+If it's not clear what you should be specifying a path to here, then hovering over the path entry box may give you a tooltip with additional info about that compilation tool.

-If you do, then the name shown to the left of the path can be used as a variable in your [compilation profiles](#compiling_maps) for this game.
+If you do enter a path here, then the name shown to the left of the path can be used as a variable in your [compilation profiles](#compiling_maps) for this game.
 Wherever that variable occurs, the path specified here will be used.
 For example if your path to the `qbsp` tool is `C:\mapping\ericw-tools-v0.18.1-win64\bin\qbsp.exe`, and you set that path here... then in your compilation profiles you can enter `${qbsp}` wherever you need to refer to that whole qbsp.exe path.

 The benefits of specifying your tool paths here (if the game configuration allows) are: